AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Logan, B. E., Hermanowicz, S. W., & Parker,A. S. (1987).
 A Fundamental Model for Trickling Filter Process Design.
 Journal (Water Pollution Control Federation), 59(12), 1029–1042.

 Qin, J.J., Oo, M.H., Kekre, K.A., Knops, F., Miller, P., 2006.
 Impact of coagulation pH on enhanced removal of natural organic matter in treatment of reservoir water.
 Sep.
 Purif.
 Technol.
 49, 295e298.

+Sillanpää, M., Matilainen, A., (2015).
+Natural Organic Matter in Water: Characterization and Treatment Methods, 55-74.

 Sudoh, Ryou et al. 2015.
 “Removal of Dissolved Humic Acid from Water by Coagulation Method Using Polyaluminum Chloride (PAC) with Calcium Carbonate as Neutralizer and Coagulant Aid.”
 Journal of Environmental Chemical Engineering 3(2): 770–74.